bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-abstraction.md

 }
 ```

-### Dot Class with parameteres
+### A more versatile Dot Class

-In this class variation we include the possibility of passing external parameters to the constructor function:
+In this variation of the Dot class, we include the possibility of passing external parameters to the constructor function:
 * x,y coordinates
 * size
-* In case we don't pass any parameter we give the default one after the pipe symbol (|)
+* In case we don't pass any parameter we give the default ones after the pipe symbol (|)
+* In case we forget or we do not know the initial paratmetrs will always work

 ```javascript
 // Dot object